 “Stay together for the kids.”
 That’s the advice often given to people who are contemplating divorce.
 However, this conventional wisdom is not always what holds true.

-In this article, we cover seven reasons why a divorce can actually sometimes be a positive, healthy experience for your children.
+In this article, we cover six reasons why a divorce can actually sometimes be a positive, healthy experience for your children.

 Improved Well-Being of Parents

 Children pick up on stress.
 And if you are in an unhappy marriage, there is likely plenty of stress to go around.
 Children can sense when something is also not right between their parents.
 Even though the process of divorce is very stressful, just the mere actions of filing for divorce may leave you relieved and eager for a fresh start.

 Divorce is a long and oftentimes arduous process that can take more than a year in some cases to finish, but there is light at the end of the tunnel.
 Filing for divorce and knowing that there may be an eventual end to the conflictual nature of your relationship does provide some people with that instant relief.

 If you have a mental health shift just by starting the process, that shift is likely to transfer to your children as well.
 Children model their parents’ behavior.
 Therefore, if they see you angry and anxious, they will begin to mirror that.
 When they see a burden lifted from your shoulders as you start the divorce process, they will feel much more relaxed and receptive to starting a new life.

 According to a 2013 article published in Scientific American, in one way or another, divorce affects most children in the short term, but research suggests that children recover rapidly after the initial information and sharing from parents that they have started the divorce process.